 Need a better email solution for your business?
 Office 365 is the answer.
-It's used by the majority of SMBs in the world and it's a great fit for even one-person businesses!
+It's used by the majority of SMBs in the world, and it's an excellent fit for even the smallest businesses!

 A lot of small businesses start with a free email address, such as Xtra, Yahoo, Gmail, or Outlook.
 Here is why it's a bad idea.

-If you are a bit more tech savvy, you might already have your own website.
-Most website hosting companies offer free or low cost email services but you get exactly what you pay for...
+If you are a bit more tech-savvy, you might already have your company website.
+Most website hosting companies offer free or low-cost email services, but you get exactly what you pay for...

 - Your emails will not sync well between all of your devices

 - You can't store contacts and calendar appointments in your email account

 - You will have to rely on 3rd party services such as Dropbox and iCloud to store your files online and collaborate with others.

 - If your domain ever gets added to a spam list, you won't get much help from your provider.

 - You will have limits on how many emails you can send and receive and how many you can store

 - When you send and receive emails, there is usually no encryption, so any of the servers between you and your contact can read everything!